 WDFW manages nearly one million acres of prime wildlife habitat and nearly 700 lake, river and salt water access sites across the state for your use and enjoyment.
-A Vehicle Use Permit from WDFW is required to park vehicles at all posted WDFW wildlife areas and water access sites.
-Find more information online at wdfw.wa.gov or call a Fish and Wildlife office.
+A Vehicle Access Pass from WDFW or a Discover Pass (see page 13) is required to park vehicles at all posted WDFW wildlife areas and water access sites.
+Find more information online at wdfw.wa.gov/lands/ wildlife areas or call a Fish and Wildlife office.